quantling/pyndl/doc/source/examples.rst

     Attributes: (12/17)
     ...

-Furthermore, it is possible to only use `cue_vectors` or only `outcome_vectors`.
-This functionality is linux only at the moment.
+Furthermore, it is possible to only use either `cue_vectors` or `outcome_vectors`.
+This functionality is Linux only at the moment.

 .. code-block:: python